 Installation

-We build the ProL2TP suite for the current releases of the most widely used Linux distributions: Debian, Fedora, and Ubuntu.
+We build the ProL2TP suite for the current releases of the most widely used Linux distributions: Debian, Fedora, Redhat RHEL and Ubuntu.
 Where distribution support exists we build both 32 bit and 64 bit packages.

 You will need superuser privileges to install packages on your Linux machine, and to start and stop system services.
 Either log in as root, or use sudo to execute commands using root permissions where necessary.